Stay at One of Ireland’s Best Castles

 And make the breezes sigh for you”

-Closing in on Inchagoill (translates as’ island of the devout foreigner’) we hear about Tommy Nevin, a Boer War survivor, the island caretaker and owner of the only radio in the area.
+Close to Inchagoill (translates as’ island of the devout foreigner’) we hear about Tommy Nevin, a Boer War survivor, the island caretaker and owner of the only radio in the area.
 In 1938 the Galway versus Kerry All Ireland football final lured 80 to the island to listen to the game, 2 weeks later they rowed back again to listen to the replay.
 We imagine passing them as they row and a Bronze Age log boat in their wake.

 There is a confident ease here.
 Yes, magnificent and impressive, but not in a domineering, empire-commanding way.
 Ashford Castle is so, so fine it does not need to flash anything extra.
-It lies back in its own magnificence, a self-assured solidity that comes with 13th century maturity.
+Lying back in its own magnificence, a self-assured solidity that comes with 13th century maturity.
 It does not need to vie for attention or brag loudly about its attributes.

 It is just simply majestic in itself.